Battle of 42nd Street: Allied forces

 Of the airstrips on Crete, the only one with a concrete runway was at Heraklion.
-A radar station was established on Ames Ridge, a hill south east of Heraklion airfield, but it was outside the defensive perimeter and its communications were unreliable.
-By 29 April, over 80,000 Commonwealth troops of the defeated Allied expeditionary force were evacuated from mainland Greece.
-In the space of a week, 27,000 of these arrived on Crete from Greece; many lacked any equipment other than their personal weapons, and some lacked even those.
+A radar station was established on Ames Ridge, a hill south-east of Heraklion airfield, but it was outside the defensive perimeter and its communications were unreliable.
+By 29 April, the Commonwealth troops of the defeated Allied expeditionary force were evacuated from mainland Greece.
+In the space of a week, 27,000 of these personnel arrived on Crete from Greece; many lacked any equipment other than their personal weapons, and some lacked even those.
 Of these, 9,000 were further evacuated and 18,000 remained on Crete when the battle commenced.
-With the pre-existing garrison of 14,000, this gave the Allies a total of 32,000 Commonwealth troops to face the German attack, supplemented by 10,000 Greeks.
-On 6 May, Freyberg received a message called "Secret and Most Immediate" from the Middle East Command Headquarters saying that the Germans would attack on 17 May, the Ultra system then updated him on the date, first moving it to the 19th and then to the 20th.
+With the pre-existing garrison of 14,000, this gave the Allies a total of 32,000 Commonwealth personnel to face the German attack, supplemented by 10,000 Greeks.

+On 6 May, Freyberg received a message called "Secret and Most Immediate" from the Middle East Command Headquarters saying the Germans would attack on 17 May, the Ultra system then updated him on the date, first moving it to the 19th and then to the 20th.
 Using the information gathered from Ultra, he split his forces into four semi-independent sectors.
-The four sectors were: Chania and Souda Bay with 15,227 troops, Maleme with 11,859 men, Central with 6,730, and Heraklion with 8,024 defenders.
+The four sectors were: Chania and Souda Bay with 15,227 personnel, Maleme with 11,859, Central with 6,730, and Heraklion with 8,024 defenders.
 The British originally had aircraft defending the island.
 However, by 19 May, the Luftwaffe had destroyed all but seven fighter aircraft, which were ordered to return to Egypt for safety.
-The British Royal Navy had kept control of the sea after the initial German attack.
 The forces in the battle on the Allied side were the Australian 2/7th, 2/8th, and 2/1st Machine Gun Battalions, and New Zealand's 21st, 28th (Maori), 19th, 22nd and 23rd Battalions.
+A few Greek soldiers were involved as well.
+The troops were positioned parallel to the north-south 42nd Street, with the 2/8th situated furthest north followed sequentially down the road by the 2/7th, 21st, 28th, 19th, with the 23rd being positioned behind the 19th and 22nd in reserve.